smurfix/DaBroker/README.rst

 You need a 0MQ server.
 DaBroker has been tested with RabbitMQ.

+The DaBroker tests use a RabbitMQ test vhost.

+    rabbitmqctl add_vhost test
+    rabbitmqctl add_user test test
+    rabbitmqctl set_permissions -p test test ".*"  ".*"  ".*"

+Message passing overhead, on a reasonably current server, is on the order of 1 millisecond per RPC call.

 Server
 ------

-The DaBroker server listens to a RPC message queue.
+The DaBroker server listens to an RPC message queue.
 It exposes methods to

   * retrieve "root" objects

   * call methods on objects

-  * retrieve data

-  * cache data descriptions (if available)

   * retrieve related objects

   * create, update and delete objects

-The server also broadcasts information about new / updated / deleted objects to a publish-only queue.
-Clients which cache objects listen to that queue and invalidate their cached copies.
+The server also broadcasts information about new / updated / deleted objects to a separate queue.

-The DaBroker server does not keep persisent state.
+The DaBroker server itself does not keep persistent state.
 Clients which update objects are expected to supply old field contents for verification that they do not update stale values.
-Serial numbers on objects might be supported in a future version.

-This means that you can easily run more than one server concurrently.
+This means that, assuming that your server code uses a shared-state back-end (an SQL database, NoSQL storage), you can easily run more than one server in parallel if one should be too slow.

 Client
 ------